RubenBiskupec/pizzeria_taurus/README.md

 # Pizzeria Taurus

+This is the project for a full stack mobile friendly pizzeria website. <br />

+- All of the menu items/pizzas are editable trough CRUD operations in the DB by the administrator.
+- Users can create an account to place orders and reviews.
+- Backend is based on Django, Django Rest Framework and SQLite.
+- Frontend was developed with Vue, Vuetify, Axios, Vue Router, Vuex.
+- User authentication is done trough JWT set in the local storage of the website.

+Check the report "RelazioneTecnologieWebRubenBiskupec.pdf" for a detailed description of the project and its architecture (in italian). <br />

 ![alt text](https://github.com/RubenBiskupec/pizzeria_taurus/blob/develop/menu.png)

-Check the report for a detailed description of the project and its architecture (in italian).

 ## Project setup - backend